 There are so many ways to cook asparagus.
-I’ll list some of my favorites because I think they turn out the best.
+Here are some of my favorites:

 - Steamed– Place the asparagus in the steamer basket, over boiling water.
 Steam for 5-8 minutes, when they turn bright green and a little more tender.

 - Instant Pot – Place the asparagus in a steaming basket.
 Add water to the Instant Pot.
 Set the IP to Steam and 2 minutes.
 That’s it!
 Carefully release the steam and enjoy.

 - Air Fryer – The air fryer makes the asparagus really crunchy, so be prepared for a change in texture.
 Lightly sprinkle asparagus with olive oil.
 Set the air fryer to 400 degrees and fry for 5 minutes.